neotheprogramist/solana-verifier/README.md

-# Solana Verifier Example
+# Solana Scheduler Example

 This project demonstrates how to build, deploy, and interact with a Solana program using Rust.

 ## Project Structure

-- `verifier/`: The Solana program written in Rust
 - `client/`: A Rust client application that deploys and interacts with the program
-- `scheduler/`: A task scheduler library for serialization and execution of tasks
+- `programs/`: Solana programs written in Rust
 - `tasks/`: Task implementations for the scheduler

 ## Manual Setup